Dead to Rights

 Justice Delayed, Justice Denied

 A year ago, Bonnie Morgan was crossing the street with her husband Hal on their nineteenth wedding anniversary when a pickup truck struck and killed her.
 The driver was Amos Buckwalter - known around Bisbee as "Bucky" - the local veterinarian.
 He was drunk.
 The courts gave him two months in jail and a fine for vehicular manslaughter.
-Hal Morgan, a former cop who lost his wife to a slap on the wrist, has spent a year living with that injustice.
+Hal Morgan, a former cop who lost his wife to what amounted to a slap on the wrist, has spent a year living with that injustice.
+He's been picketing Buckwalter's animal hospital.
+He's been distributing MADD literature around town.
+He's been making sure nobody in Cochise County forgets what Bucky did - and what the justice system let him get away with.

-Now Bucky is dead - murdered by pitchfork in his burning barn, a brutal end for a man many felt got away with murder.
-And Hal Morgan, found unconscious at the scene, is the obvious suspect.
-In Dead to Rights, the fourth Joanna Brady mystery, everyone wants to close this case quickly.
+Now Bucky is dead - found in his burning barn, killed by pitchfork, a brutal end for a man many in town felt got away with murder.
+And Hal Morgan, discovered unconscious at the scene, is the obvious suspect.
+Motive, opportunity, location - the case practically closes itself.
+In Dead to Rights, the fourth Joanna Brady mystery, everyone wants to wrap this up quickly.
 Everyone except Joanna.
+Jance was inspired to write this book by the real-life death of a friend killed by a drunk driver, and that personal anger gives the story's exploration of failed justice a weight that extends beyond the genre.

 Rating: 4.0/5 ⭐

-Perfect for: Fans of the Joanna Brady series, readers who enjoy mysteries where the obvious suspect isn't the right one, anyone who appreciates complex plotting with multiple interwoven storylines.
+Perfect for: Fans of the Joanna Brady series, readers who enjoy mysteries where the obvious suspect is wrong, anyone who appreciates the realism of a sheriff juggling multiple crises in a border county.

 You Might Also Like